Marian icon types can sometimes be a little confusing because there are so many of them, in addition to variations on a standard type.

 35 Yes, a sword shall pierce through your own soul also, that the thoughts of many hearts may be revealed.

-Now to confuse matters a bit, there is also another Russian icon type very much like the “Softener of Evil Hearts.”
+Now to muddle matters a bit, there is also another Russian icon type very much like the “Softener of Evil Hearts.”
 It is called the Семистрельная — Semistrel’naya, “Seven Arrows.”
 Russians have the notion that the reason there are seven is that the number indicates fullness, completeness, like the seven days of the week, so this represents Mary’s “full” sorrow.
 Though the title says “arrows,” nonetheless swords are usually shown.
 A folk tradition has arisen that this icon — with Mary and the swords — is a kind of “protector” talisman for homes, so some people hang it over the front door to ward off evil.
 In contemporary Russian Orthodoxy, the Semistrel’naya icon is also invoked by believers who are dealing with the discord arising from law suits, quarrels, and other such disputes.

 Now the difference between the “Softener of Evil Hearts” and the Semistrel’naya type lies simply in the number and placement of the swords.
 In the “Softener,” there are three swords at left, three at right, and one coming up from below.
 In the Semistrel’naya, there are four swords on the left side and three on the right.